viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-2.md

 The INA219 unit measures the voltage and current from the power supply.
 You can use it to measure battery life status and power consumption.
-It connects to the Raspberry Pi 4 via the I2C bus.
+It connects to the Raspberry Pi 4 through the I2C bus.
 You configure it with Viam on your machine as a [power sensor](/components/power-sensor/ina219/).

 ### DC-DC 5V converter